oggcloverh.gif (165x100 -- 7647 bytes)

 cherry tomato in hanging basketMany vegetables can be grown successfully in containers.
 Select a container large enough to hold the plants and accommodate their root systems.

-cabbage plant in a potPlastic or clay pots, old pails, bushel baskets, old washtubs or sinks, wooden planters or hanging baskets will hold vegetable plants.
+Tomaoeos and Peppers in containersPlastic or clay pots, old pails, bushel baskets, old washtubs or sinks, wooden planters or hanging baskets will hold vegetable plants.
 Large hanging baskets are great for cherry tomatoes and strawberries.

-Ensure there is good drainage from the container - drill four or more 1/4 holes evenly spaced around the bottom of the container.
-A one-half inch of coarse gravel at the bottom will help with drainage too.
+Ensure there is good drainage from the container.
+Drill four or more 1/4 holes evenly spaced around the bottom of the container.
+A one-half inch of coarse gravel at the bottom will help with drainage.

 Shop Online